xyflow/xyflow/README.md

 - `nodeColor`: string or function - If you pass a color as a string all nodes will get that color.
 If you pass a function you can return a color depending on the passed node.
 - `nodeBorderRadius`: number
+- `nodeClassName`: string or function for adding an additional class to the nodes inside the mini map
 - `maskColor`: string
 - `style`: css properties
 - `className`: additional class name